lordNil/lilium/README.md

 - Motion.py and the Motion folder :   This file handles robotic motion and includes things like data on each of the motors, read/write/record functions on the motors.
 The motion folder contains other files that are used by Motion.py such as recordings of animations.

 - Vision.py and the Vision folder :  This file handles robotic vision and includes things like streaming from cameras, image processing, and also different object detection algorithms.
-The vision folder contains data that Vision.py uses such as neural netowrk models.
+The vision folder contains data that Vision.py uses such as neural network models.

 - Sound.py and the Sound folder  :  This file handles robotic sound, and includes things like working with speakers/microphones, playing/adjusting sound, text-to-speach, speach-to-text, and different chatbots.
 The sound folder contains data that Sound.py uses such as voice lines, audiobooks, and chatbot data.